Rebif® (interferon beta-1a)

 Drug support program

-Further information for persons with MS is available from the Multiple Support Program at 1-888-677-3243.
+Further information for persons with MS is available from the patient assistance program Momentum at 1-888-677-3243.

 - PRISMS Study Group.
 Randomised double-blind placebo-controlled study of interferon beta-1a in relapsing/remitting multiple sclerosis.
 Lancet 1998; 352: 1498-1504.